 In July 2022, we entered into a credit agreement with CIBC pursuant to which we borrowed \$60.0 million, referred to herein as the CIBC Credit Agreement.
-We used \$36.3 million of proceeds of the CIBC Credit Agreement to repay all amounts due under a credit agreement with OrbiMed, entered into in June 2018.
+We used proceeds of the CIBC Credit Agreement to repay all amounts due under our credit agreement with OrbiMed, entered into in June 2018

-Borrowings under the CIBC Credit Agreement bear interest at an annual rate equal to either, at our option, (i) the secured overnight financing rate for an interest period selected by us, subject to a minimum of 1.5%, plus 2.0% or (ii) 1.0% plus the higher of a) the prime rate subject to a minimum of 4.0% or b) the Federal Funds Effective Rate, plus 0.5%.
+Borrowings under the CIBC Credit Agreement bear interest at an annual rate equal to either, at our option, (i) the secured overnight financing rate for an interest period selected by us, subject to a minimum of 1.5%, plus 2.0% or (ii) 1.0% plus the higher of a) the prime rate, subject to a minimum of 4.0% or b) the Federal Funds Effective Rate, plus 0.5%.
 Borrowings under the CIBC Credit Agreement are payable in monthly interest-only payments for the first 24 months, and then payable in equal monthly principal payments plus accrued interest until the maturity date of the CIBC Credit Agreement in July 2027.
 If certain revenue milestones are met after the first 24 months, we may extend the interest-only repayment period by one additional year.
 At our option, we may prepay borrowings outstanding under the CIBC Credit Agreement, subject to a prepayment fee of 2.0% of outstanding borrowings if paid prior to 12 months after the closing date, and 1.0% if paid after 12 months but prior to 24 months after the closing date.

 All obligations under the CIBC Credit Agreement are guaranteed by us and each of our material subsidiaries.
-All obligations of us and each guarantor are secured by substantially all of our and each guarantor's assets, including their intellectual property, subject to certain exceptions, including a perfected security interest in substantially all tangible and intangible assets of us and each guarantor.
-Under the CIBC Credit Agreement, we have agreed to certain affirmative and negative covenants to which we will remain subject until maturity.
-The financial covenants include (x) a requirement to maintain a minimum liquidity amount of the greater of either (i) Trailing Four Month EBITDA Burn (as defined in the CIBC Credit Agreement) (only if EBITDA is negative) and (ii) \$10.0 million, and (y) a requirement to maintain total net revenue of at least 75% of the level set forth in the total revenue plan presented to CIBC; the requirement, on an annual basis, to deliver to CIBC annual audited financial statements with an unqualified audit opinion from our independent registered public accounting firm (subject to customary exceptions) and a requirement to deliver monthly and quarterly unaudited financial statements; and restrictions on our activities, including limitations on dispositions, mergers or acquisitions; encumbering our intellectual property; incurring indebtedness or liens; paying dividends; making certain investments; and engaging in certain other business transactions.
-The obligations under the CIBC Credit Agreement are subject to acceleration upon the occurrence of specified events of default, including payment default, change in control, bankruptcy, insolvency, certain defaults under other material debt, certain events with respect to governmental approvals (if such events could cause a material adverse change in our business), failure to comply with certain covenants, including the minimum liquidity and audit opinion covenants, failure to maintain deposit accounts with CIBC, and a material adverse change
+All obligations of us and each guarantor are secured by substantially all of our and each guarantor's assets, including their intellectual property, subject to certain exceptions.
+Under the CIBC Credit Agreement, we have agreed to customary representations and warranties, events of default and certain affirmative and negative covenants to which we will remain subject until maturity.
+The financial covenants include, among other covenants, (x) a requirement to maintain a minimum liquidity amount of the greater of either (i) the consolidated adjusted EBITDA loss (or gain) for the trailing four month period (only if EBITDA is negative) and (ii) \$10.0 million, and (y) a requirement to maintain total net revenue of at least 75% of the level set forth in the total revenue plan presented to CIBC.
+The obligations under the CIBC Credit Agreement are subject to acceleration upon the occurrence of specified events of default, including payment default, change in control, bankruptcy, insolvency, certain defaults under other material debt, certain events with respect to governmental approvals (if such events could cause a material adverse change in our business), failure to comply with certain covenants and a material adverse change in our business, operations or financial condition.
+As of September 30, 2022, we were in compliance with all covenants of the CIBC Credit Agreement.